Only 13 States Offer Strong Mental Health Coverage Protections After Federal Rollback

 THE GEORGIA FACTOR

-Georgia Commissioner John King logged more than 6,000 parity violations across 22 insurers in 2025 and 2026.
-That's the most aggressive state enforcement action in MHPAEA history, from a Republican-led state.
-New Jersey, which has a Democratic governor and a larger insurance market, earned an "F" from ParityTrack.
+Georgia Commissioner John King logged more than 6,000 parity violations across 22 insurers in 2025 and 2026 — the largest state enforcement action in MHPAEA history.
+New Jersey, with a Democratic governor and a larger insurance market, earned an "F" from ParityTrack despite Georgia's Republican leadership.

-Over the past six years, 10 states implemented corrective actions against more than 30 health plans, totaling over $31 million in fines.
-Georgia accounts for $25 million of that total.
-The other 40 states combined account for $6 million.
-If other states enforced at Georgia's rate, the total in recovered consumer protections could be many times higher than the current $31 million six-year national total.
+Over the past six years, 10 states implemented corrective actions against more than 30 health plans, totaling more than $31 million in fines.
+Georgia accounts for $25 million of that total; the other nine states combined account for $6 million.
+At Georgia's enforcement rate, the national total would be much higher.

-Employees in states without strong MHPAEA enforcement also pay the price through their employer-sponsored plans.
+Enrollees in states without strong MHPAEA enforcement bear the cost through their employer-sponsored plans.
 Large employers, represented by groups like ERIC, pushed back against the federal rule.
-Without DOL reviews of the new requirements, employers have less pressure to negotiate for better mental health benefits.
+Without DOL reviews of the new requirements, employers operate with less pressure to negotiate stronger mental health benefits.

 Who Is Most Affected

-Racial and ethnic disparities in mental health care access are already serious.
-The KFF Survey of Racism, Discrimination and Health found that among adults with mental health issues, only 39% of Black adults, 36% of Hispanic adults and 33% of Asian adults received mental health care, compared to 50% of White adults.
-Parity enforcement gaps make those disparities worse.
+Racial and ethnic disparities in mental health care access are well documented.
+The KFF Survey of Racism, Discrimination and Health found that among adults with mental health issues, 39% of Black adults, 36% of Hispanic adults and 33% of Asian adults received mental health care, compared to 50% of white adults.
+Researchers and advocates warn that parity enforcement gaps can widen these disparities.

-Young adults aged 18 to 25 have the highest rates of mental illness per SAMHSA's National Survey on Drug Use and Health.
-They also have lower rates of health insurance coverage and access to care.
-MoneyGeek's analysis of youth mental health access by state shows the gap in access and cost varies widely depending on where young people live.
+Young adults aged 18 to 25 have the highest rates of mental illness, per SAMHSA's National Survey on Drug Use and Health.
+This group also has lower rates of health insurance coverage and access to care.
+MoneyGeek's analysis of youth mental health access by state shows the gap in access and cost varies widely by state.

-Federal enforcement is limited right now.
-State-level action and individual complaints still carry weight.
+Federal enforcement remains limited while litigation continues.
+State-level action and individual complaints remain meaningful channels.

 1. 1